stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 Matrix rot = rotX.multiply(rotY);
 ```

-We modify the view transform to compose all three matrices:
+And modify the view transform to compose all three matrices:

 ```java
 Matrix matrix = proj.multiply(view).multiply(rot);
 uniform.load(matrix);
 ```

-Note that the order is important since matrix multiplication is non-commutative.
+Note that the order of the multiplications is important since matrix multiplication is non-commutative.

 The above should give us this: